thomasjngo/Citi-Bike-Analysis/README.md

 ![Main Dashboard](Resources/routestaken.PNG)

 ## Bike Usage Trends by Month ##
 The data was arranged by month to show the general trend of usage during the year.
-Bike usage is up 2x overall but non-subscriber usage is up almost 5x during peak months.
+Bike usage is up 2x overall but non-subscriber usage is up almost 5x during peak months from 2015 to 2020.
 This shows that there is a group of customers that may only rent a bike out of necessity instead of regular use.
-There is still an opportunity to capitalize on converting these non-subscribers.

 ![Bike Usage](Resources/bikeusage.PNG)